+In this post you will learn about the best computer mouse for seniors.
 After writing an extensive post about the best laptop for the elderly, I thought it was necessary to write a short post about the best computer mouse for seniors.

 Most laptops come with a mouse substitute known as a trackpad.
-A trackpad can be used almost as effectively as a regular mouse but it requires more accuracy and coordination, something many elderly struggles with.
+A trackpad can be used almost as effectively as a regular mouse but it requires more accuracy and coordination, something many elderly struggle with.

 Of course, the main reason for including a trackpad in most laptops is that’s it always usable, even if the laptop is literally on your lap or other unstable surfaces.
 As the trackpad is usually located in front of the keyboard on the laptop, it doesn’t require an additional flat surface like a regular mouse.